-In situations where high noise generating industries or activities within each catchment are close to sensitive areas, a localised noise assessment will allow for a more concrete investigation to ensure the acoustic amenity of the local community is not adversely impacted.
+In situations where high noise generating industries or activities are close to sensitive areas, a localised noise assessment will allow for a more concrete investigation to ensure the acoustic amenity of the local community is not adversely impacted.
 This localised assessment will provide a method to investigate cost effective solutions.
-The NMP should also be used as a tool to ensure cumulative impact are considered to meet the noise goals of each catchment.
+The NMP should also be used as a tool to ensure cumulative impact are considered to meet noise goals.